Indiana Labor Laws Guide

 Prohibited occupations for minors

-According to Indiana legislation, these hazardous occupations include:
+According to Indiana child labor laws, some of these hazardous occupations include:

 Hiring laws in Indiana

-Covering employers with six or more employees, the Indiana Civil Rights Act prohibits hiring practices which discriminate on the basis of:
+Covering employers with 6 or more employees, the Indiana Civil Rights Act prohibits hiring practices that discriminate based on:

 Indiana Right-to-work law

-Additionally, before charging any representation fees, Indiana law requires unions to obtain written approval from employees.
+Additionally, before charging any representation fees, Indiana labor law requires unions to obtain written approval from employees.

 Termination laws in Indiana